Roman

 Is it wheelchair accessible?

-Accessibility features may vary; check the official website for detailed information regarding wheelchair access.
+Accessibility details may vary, so it’s best to check the official website for specific information regarding wheelchair access.

 Can I buy tickets online?